tomcotter7/notes/embeddings.md

 The only issue is that using these multi-vector models with all the output vectors uses up more memory than ColBERT embeddings.
 However, the authors of the article showed that in this case, quantization to int8 was fine.

+### Late Chunking

+Late Chunking is slightly different to Late Interaction defined by ColBERT.
+Late Interaction compares every token in the query to every token in the document.
+This can get costly (imagine storing an embedding for each token).

+Late Chunking uses Pooling similar to embedding models.
+Embedding models, would chunk into 512 token chunks, then embed those tokens, and then produce a vector via pooling to a produce a single representation for that entire chunk.
+But what if we want to span multiple chunks?

+Late Chunking would first embed the entire chunk (therefore retaining the attention scores across all tokens).
+This obtains token embeddings.
+We split these into a determined sized (512) and then pool the token embeddings after that.
+This allows us to span multiple chunks.